With a population of over 1.3 million, selecting where to stay in San Diego can be difficult.

 This upscale neighborhood is home to many San Diegan celebrities, and where Dr. Seuss penned many of his cartoons.

-If you are looking where to stay in San Diego that offers lots of adventure this is the place for you.
+If you are looking where to stay in San Diego that offers lots of adventure La Jolla is the place for you.

-Picture sunny days spent lounging on the wide beach of La Jolla Shores, paddling in a kayak through the La Jolla Caves, browsing through boutiques, dining on fresh Mexican fare, and more.
+Picture sunny days spent lounging on the wide beach of La Jolla Cove, paddling in a kayak through the La Jolla Caves, browsing through boutiques, dining on fresh Mexican fare, and more.

 La Jolla also hosts Mount Soledad, the Birch Aquarium, a handful of museums, and enough adventure tour companies to keep you active for days.